mjs513/Arduino-Uno-Q-and-ROS2-Implementation/Docker/README.md

 # 📘 ROS 2 Jazzy Docker Environment
 *A minimal, developer‑friendly container for ROS 2 Jazzy on Ubuntu 24.04*

-This document explains every command in the Dockerfile and provides clear instructions for building and running the container.
+This document explains every command in the Dockerfile and provides clear instructions for building and running the container and was generated with CoPilot

 ---